CPR Ratio for Adults, Children, and Infants

 The CPR ratio is important in performing effective CPR because it ensures adequate blood flow and oxygenation to the body's vital organs, especially the brain.
 When performing chest compressions, blood is pumped out of the heart and circulated throughout the body, providing oxygen to organs and tissues.
 Meanwhile, mouth-to-mouth resuscitation provides additional oxygen to the lungs, which helps maintain proper gas exchange.

-The CPR Ratio serves three critical purposes that can significantly impact the outcome of a cardiac emergency:
+The CPR Ratio serves three critical purposes that significantly impact the outcome of a cardiac emergency:

 • Performing chest compressions in the correct ratio helps maintain blood circulation throughout the body, especially to the brain and other vital organs.